muldjord/occurity/docs/JOBS.md

 #### cpfile:SRCFILE;DSTFILE
 Copies a file from `SRCFILE` to `DSTFILE`.
 If `DSTFILE` is left out it will copy the file using the filename from `SRCFILE`.
 Both are relative to the corresponding source and destination directiories set with `srcpath` and `dstpath` (documented elsewhere in this document) unless the file path starts with a `/`.

-* Example 1: `cpfile:Occurity` <-- This copies the source file `Occurity` from the path defined by `srcpath` to a destination file of the same name located at the path defined by `dstpath`.
+* Example 1: `cpfile:Occurity`: This copies the source file `Occurity` from the path defined by `srcpath` to a destination file of the same name located at the path defined by `dstpath`.
-* Example 2: `cpfile:Occurity;OtherName` <-- This copies the source file `Occurity` from the path defined by `srcpath` to a destination file called `OtherName` located at the path defined by `dstpath`.
+* Example 2: `cpfile:Occurity;OtherName`: This copies the source file `Occurity` from the path defined by `srcpath` to a destination file called `OtherName` located at the path defined by `dstpath`.
-* Example 3: `cpfile:/tmp/somefilename;/home/pi/someotherfilename` <-- This copies the source file `/tmp/somefilename` to the destination file `/home/pi/someotherfilename` ignoring the previously defined `srcpath` and `dstpath`.
+* Example 3: `cpfile:/tmp/somefilename;/home/pi/someotherfilename`: This copies the source file `/tmp/somefilename` to the destination file `/home/pi/someotherfilename` ignoring the previously defined `srcpath` and `dstpath`.
-* Example 4: `cpfile:somefilename;/home/pi/someotherfilename` <-- This copies the source file `somefilename` to the destination file `/home/pi/someotherfilename`.
+* Example 4: `cpfile:somefilename;/home/pi/someotherfilename`: This copies the source file `somefilename` to the destination file `/home/pi/someotherfilename`.
 The source file is relative to the path defined by `srcpath` while `dstpath` is ignored.

 #### mvfile:SRCFILE[;DSTFILE]
 Moves `SRCFILE` to `DSTFILE`.
 If `DSTFILE` is left out `SRCFILE` will be used with a 4-digit autoincremented serial added (eg `SRCFILE0000`).
 If `DSTFILE` already exists a 4-digit autoincremented serial will be added (eg. `DSTFILE0000`).

 Note!
 This command DOES NOT adhere to files added using `addexclude`!

-* Example 1: `mvfile:/media/%USER%/USBPEN/occurity/test.file` <-- Moves to `/media/%USER%/USBPEN/occurity/test.file0000`
+* Example 1: `mvfile:/media/%USER%/USBPEN/occurity/test.file`: Moves to `/media/%USER%/USBPEN/occurity/test.file0000`
-* Example 2: `mvfile:%HOME%/occurity/charts.xml;%HOME/occurity/charts.xml.old` <-- If `%HOME/occurity/charts.xml.old` already exists it will move to `%HOME/occurity/charts.xml.old0000`
+* Example 2: `mvfile:%HOME%/occurity/charts.xml;%HOME/occurity/charts.xml.old`: If `%HOME/occurity/charts.xml.old` already exists it will move to `%HOME/occurity/charts.xml.old0000`

 #### rmfile:FILEPATH[;ask]
 Removes a single file.
 A non-relative file path is required.
 If `;ask` is added after the path, it will ask before deleting the file.